mattdabit/landmarks/README.md

 ### Base model comparison (Traditional ML Models)

 Earlier experiments showed me that my machine cannot train such a large model with sklearn in a reasonably time.
-In order to be pragmatic, I reduce the number of landmarks to train on to 100.
+In order to be pragmatic, I reduce the number of landmarks to train on to 500.
 This may prove to not be an issue when I move to use pytorch/tensorflow, as both packages can leverage my GPU.

 <img src="images/model_metrics_comparison.png"/>

+Our target metric for this project is average precision, average precision is your score in the kaggle competition.
+The top score for this kaggle competition was 0.53751.
+A score above 0.31767 puts you in the top 100.
+Take note of the Dummy Classifier scores.
+We see that all of the metrics for Dummy Classifer is below 0.06.
+I trained a Random  Forest, SVC, Logistic Regression and Gradient Boosting models.
-The traditional machine learning models did performed very well in terms of average precision and provide a solid baseline.
+The traditional machine learning models performed very well in terms of average precision and provide a solid baseline in comparison to the Dummy Classifier.
-Our target metric for this project is average precision.
-We see that the Random Forest and Logistic Regression models both perform the best here.
+We see that the Random Forest and Gradient Boosting models both perform the best here.
+Keeping that in mind, we see without any tuning for the Gradient Boosting model acheived a score of 0.33 in average precision.
+That is very exciting, as it would put these models in the top 100.
+It is important to note that these models are not trained on the full dataset so our score could drop if we were to train against all images.
-Now without any tuning, a score of <0.68 in average precision was very exciting.
-My larger goal will be to move to a deep learning model but it may be nice to tune the Random Forest and Logistic Regression models as a comparison
+My larger goal will be to move to a deep learning model but the performance of the Random Forest and Gradient Boosting models for the cost of training is fantastic.

 ### Feature importance